Huawei debuts Honor 20 series with quad camera and side-mounted fingerprint scanner

 Huawei sub-brand Honor unveiled its new flagship phones today at an event in London.
-The smartphone maker lifted the lid on the Honor 20 and Honor 20 Pro, a week after it launched the lower-specced “Lite” incarnation.
+The smartphone maker lifted the lid on the Honor 20 and Honor 20 Pro, a week after it launched the “Lite” incarnation.

 While Huawei would undoubtedly have liked to keep the focus of today’s launch squarely on its new devices, there was no escaping events of the past week.
 To recap, the company was added to a U.S. trade blacklist, thus preventing any U.S. business from selling components to the Chinese company.
 Then, over the weekend, the world began to realize that this ban also applies to software and Google revealed that it would have to stop providing Huawei with support for Android and related Google services.